Massachusetts Highlights

 - Increase the tobacco tax by a minimum of $1.00 per pack and tax non-cigarette tobacco products at a comparable rate; and

-- Prevent rollbacks to tobacco control funding, smokefree and tobacco prevention laws.
+- Prevent rollbacks to tobacco control funding, statewide flavor restrictions and other tobacco prevention laws.

 Upon first introduction, the Governor’s Budget did not specifically earmark funding to the Massachusetts Tobacco Control Program (MTCP).
-Thanks to advocacy from the Lung Association and our state partners, Senator Keenan introduced an amendment that restored and increased the MTCP budget to $6.2 million, roughly $90,000 up from the prior fiscal year and a 67% increased from fiscal year 2018.
+Thanks to advocacy from the Lung Association and our state partners, Senator Keenan introduced an amendment that restored and increased the MTCP budget to $6.2 million, roughly $15,000 up from the prior fiscal year.
 Even with this budget increase, the Commonwealth of Massachusetts severely underfunds the MTCP based on the recommendations of the CDC.
+The Lung Association was thrilled to support the April youth advocacy day hosted by the 84 Movement, Massachusetts premier youth tobacco prevention program.

 The American Lung Association will continue to work with our state coalition partners to advance tobacco control and prevention efforts and defend our successful programs and smokefree policies against rollbacks.
-As the Massachusetts Legislature begins its work in 2024, the Lung Association and tobacco control partners will continue to grow our coalition to educate policymakers, business leaders and the media of the importance of the American Lung Associations goals to reduce tobacco use and protect public health.
+As the Massachusetts Legislature begins its work in 2025, the Lung Association and tobacco control partners will continue to grow our coalition to educate policymakers, business leaders and the media of the importance of the Lung Association’s goals to reduce tobacco use and protect public health.

 Massachusetts Facts |